intermine/bluegenes/docs/building.md

 ## Testing a minified instance before deploying:

-Most of the time, we develop with uncompressed files - it's faster for hot reloads.
+Most of the time, we develop with uncompressed files since it's faster for hot reloads.
 But for production, we want things to be extra fast on load and we don't hot-reload changes, so it's better to present minified files that have had all un-necessary code stripped.
 Clojure uses Google Closure tools (yes, Clojure uses Closure) to minify things.

-Sometimes the Closure compiler is overzealous and removes something we actually wanted to keep.
+Sometimes the Closure compiler is overzealous and removes something we actually want to keep.
 To check what your work looks like in a minified build, run this in the terminal (I'd recommend closing any existing lein run / lein figwheel sessions first).

     lein with-profile prod cljsbuild once min
     lein with-profile prod run

-There is also a shortcut that in addition cleans and compiles CSS.
+There is also a shortcut that in addition, cleans and compiles CSS.

     lein prod